Building a Low-carbon Energy Future through Carbon Conversion

 What are Carbon Nanotubes?

 Carbon nanotubes are stronger than steel and lighter than aluminum.
-A conductive, high-value product, they can be used as an additive to substantially increase the strength of materials such as concrete, steel, and aluminum.
+This conductive, high-value product, can be used as an additive to substantially increase the strength of materials such as concrete, steel, and aluminum.

 Using nanotubes avoids carbon dioxide emissions in two ways: